Classport: Designing Runtime Dependency Introspection for Java: Introduction

 \section{Introduction}

 Software systems keep increasing in size and complexity.
 To speed up implementation and satisfy the growing demand for features, developers often reuse existing libraries~\cite{sonatypeReport}.
 They leverage third-party open-source code, which is integrated into the main application as a dependency.
-This collection of source code, dependencies, and build tools used to aggregate these two into a final software product is known as the \ssc~\cite{sonatypeReport}.
+This collection of source code, dependencies, and build tools used to build a final software product is known as the \ssc~\cite{sonatypeReport}.

 Using third-party dependencies is essential for productivity and reliability, but it also increases the attack surface~\cite{openssf2022}.
 Security vulnerabilities that exist in a dependency are inherited by downstream software products, leading to potential compromises.
 Notable \ssc incidents include the Log4Shell vulnerability~\cite{sonatype2021log4shell}, the Codecov compromise~\cite{sharma2021codecov}, and the xz catastrophe~\cite{przymus2025wolves}.
 Assessing and hardening the security of the \ssc requires increasing its so-called ``transparency'', i.e., the visibility on its components at all points in time of the software lifecycle~\cite{OkaforSok}.